Turmeric (Curcuma longa) one has been cut open to show inside

 Spoon your electuary into a clean jar.
 Label it with the herbs used and the date made.
 Store in a cool, dark place.

-Why this matters: Proper labeling prevents confusion later.
+Why this matters: Proper labelling prevents confusion later.
 Cool, dark storage prevents honey crystallisation and preserves herb potency.

 Step 6: Use it